garrdbyrd/MonoGame-Example/dev-diary.md

 I hate writing operator overloads.
 Although I don't think I will need to (besides [][] for indexing) for `MatrixAny`, since it accepts any type.
 I think I will also need to for "=".

 I'm so bad at bash.
+Python is easier.

+I'm kind of tempted to write a VS Code extension that just launches `mgcb-editor` at the click of a button because I can never remember what it's called.
+Maybe putting it in this file will help me remember, even though it's already in the README.